wp-plugins/listly/readme.txt

 = Can I tell where my list is embedded? =

-Yes, Listly tracks how many views each list sees on each domain where it's embedded (and where people voted).
+Yes, Listly tracks how many views each list sees on each domain where it's embedded (& where people voted).

-Click on the total view count & that will open a lightbox and display all the view metrics broken down by domain.
+Click on the total view count & that will open a lightbox & display all the view metrics broken down by domain.

 You can click on URL in that list & take you to the blog post URL.